Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Twisted QP Manifolds and bulk-boundary AKSZ sigma models

-Generally, a kind of (topological) quantum field theory in $n+1$ dimensions on $X$ has the same structure as a quantum field theory in $n$ dimensions on $\partial X$.
-In the category of AKSZ sigma models, canonical functions and derived (and twisted) QP manifolds describes this bulk-boundary correspondence.
+Generally, a kind of (topological) quantum field theory in $n+1$ dimensions on $X$ has the same physical constants as a quantum field theory in $n$ dimensions on the boundary $\partial X$.
+Theorem \ref{derivedQPtheorem} says that there is another QP manifold associated with any (twisted) QP manifold.
+Therefore, we obtain a pair of AKSZ sigma models associated with one QP manifold.
+This is can be interpreted physically as the bulk-boundary correspondence (holographic correspondence) of physical models.